openactive/skos.js/README.md

 <a name="module_skos..Concept+equals"></a>

 #### concept.equals(concept) ⇒ <code>boolean</code>
-Return true if two Concepts are equal and of the same type If a raw JSON Concept is supplied it is coerced into a Concept object
+Return true if two Concepts are equal and of the same type.
+If a raw JSON Concept is supplied it is coerced into a Concept object.

 **Kind**: instance method of [<code>Concept</code>](#module_skos..Concept)
 **Returns**: <code>boolean</code> - representing whether the two Concepts are equal